quijaman1988/SusanBuckDWAnotes/03_Laravel/30_Ajax.md

 Note the following points about the above view:
 + There's a form with a csrf token, and a text input for the `searchTerm`.
-+ There's an empty div with the id #results; this is where results from the ajax call will be written to.
++ There's an empty div with the id `results`; this is where results from the ajax call will be written to.
-+ There's a span with the text `Loading...` that is set to be invisible on page load.
++ There's a span with the id `loading` and the text `Loading...` that is set to be invisible on page load.
 Your JS will make this span visible when waiting for an ajax response, and then invisible when the response is complete.
 + A file `/js/search.js` is included at the bottom.
 The JS to handle the ajax call will go in that file; we'll come back to it in a moment.

 ## POST /search/book - Responds to ajax request for books
-The POST route needs to accept a POST request with the data `searchTerm`.
-This data is used to perform a query with the Book model and returns a view called `books.search-ajax`.
+The POST action uses `searchTerm` from the request data, performs a query on the Book model, and returns a view called `books.search-ajax`.

 That code looks like this: